Alan Reynolds, Waterford FC Team Manager, fire convicted sex offender Izzy Akinade.

-But apparently in Waterford Football Club you can rape/sexually abuse/be part of a gang rape of a girl, plead guilty, and they'll welcome you in with open arms.
+But apparently in Waterford Football Club you can sexually assault a child and they'll welcome you in with open arms.
 And they'll block anyone who questions them on social media, which says a lot about their attitude around sexual violence.

 What message does Waterford's endorsement of a sex offender send to Izzy's teammates?
 What message does it send to the younger teams?
 To his young fans, to his fans of all ages?
 What does this say to the people of Waterford?
 What does it say to all of the local rape victims?
 What does it say to aspiring female football players?
 What does it say about professional football in Ireland that it wasn't protested when he was recruited in the first place?

 Most importantly of all, what does it say to rapists?
 To misogynists?
 To predators?
 It says: you can rape, and still be a hero, still be a role model, still be publicly celebrated.
 It says: There are no consequences, judicially or socially.